 We solve our game-theoretic model for pure Perfect Bayesian Nash equilibria, mainly focusing on equilibria that are not Pareto-dominated by other equilibria.
-We find that the presence of a PA increases the shareholders' incentives to invest in own research or leaves these incentives unchanged relative to the case without a PA.
+We find that the presence of a PA increases the shareholders' incentives to invest in own research in a large part of the parameter space and leaves these incentives unchanged relative to the case without a PA in the remaining parts of the parameter space -- given two key assumptions.